mblayman/mattlayman.com/site/2015/phantomjs.md

 blog: True
 title: Inject JavaScript with PhantomJS to inspect websites
 date: 2015-03-24T23:00:00Z
+summary: >-
+  What if you could interact with the JavaScript of another website by adding your code to the page?
+  PhantomJS,
+  a "headless" web browser,
+  has the ability to do exactly that.
+  In this post,
-summary: Learn how to extract data from the web via PhantomJS scripts
+  you will learn how to extract data from the web via PhantomJS scripts.
 template: writing.j2
+image: phantomjs.png

 ---
 <img class='book' src='phantomjs.png'>